agoda-com/agoda-kraft/README.md

 }
 ```

+[Type Resolution](https://detekt.dev/docs/gettingstarted/type-resolution/) needs to be enabled for some of these rules to work

+As noted in docs about JVM/Gradle projects

+- detekt - Runs detekt `WITHOUT` type resolution
+- detektMain - Runs detekt with type resolution on the `main` source set
+- detektTest - Runs detekt with type resolution on the `test` source set

+So the best way to run these is to run two gradle jobs in CI, one for test and one for main, this will
+also allow you to parallelize in CI, so not necessarily a bad thing imo.

 ### Usage

 Configure Ktlint and Detekt in your project to use Agoda Kraft rules.
 Don't worry, they don't bite.